 This course is an introduction to teaching English as a second language, including the theory and principles of second language acquisition, TESOL methods, materials and current trends such as computer-assisted language instruction.
 With sufficient effort, you will learn to plan and teach an ESL/EFL class in the four areas of Writing, Reading, Speaking and Listening, choose appropriate materials for varying age and proficiency levels, and most important, have a concrete approach to teaching and assessing ESL/EFL.
 Required classroom observations (minimum 3 hours total) can be completed in Lehigh’s ESL classes, in Lehigh’s ELLA lab, and/or in local school ESL classes.
 This course is restricted to upperclass undergraduate and graduate students.

-ENGL 488 Special Topics in Teaching Composition in College (1 Credit)
+ENGL 488: Special Topics in Supporting Multilingual Writers in Composition Classes (1 Credit)

 A course that considers a pedagogical concept, instructional issue, special population, theoretical perspective, or mode of teaching that merits focused exploration.
 Sample topics include Teaching Developmental Writing in College, Teaching Writing to Students in Vocational Programs, Understanding Writing Assessment, Applied Rhetoric.